simonwhatley/govuk-prototype-kit-macros/components/warning-text/README.md

 #### Macro
 ```
 {{ govukWarningText({
-  "text": "You can be fined up to £5,000 if you don’t register."
+  text: "You can be fined up to £5,000 if you don’t register."
 }) }}
 ```